l3cube-pune/MarathiNLP/README.md

 # L3CubeMahaSent

-We present L3CubeMahaSent - the largest publicly available Marathi Sentiment Analysis dataset to date.This dataset is made of marathi tweets which are manually labelled.
-The annotation guidelines are mentioned in our paper. (link)
+We present L3CubeMahaSent - the largest publicly available Marathi Sentiment Analysis dataset to date.
+This dataset is made of marathi tweets which are manually labelled.
+The annotation guidelines are mentioned in our paper <a href='https://arxiv.org/abs/2103.11408'> link </a>.

 ## Dataset Statistics